-Support and resistance is at the core of most trading strategies.
-Numerous studies of successful spread bet traders have found that most just use simple support and resistance to underpin where and when they take a trade.
+Support and resistance levels are at the core of most forex and index market trading strategies.
+Numerous studies of successful spread bet and CFD traders have found that most just use simple support and resistance levels.
+They use these to underpin where and when they take a trade.
 Support and resistance is at the core of all trading in our Live Trade Room.

-Support and resistance levels are also known as supply and demand levels.
+Support and resistance is also known as supply and demand levels.
 But what exactly is supply and demand?

 Demand is an area on the chart where buyers are likely going to overwhelm sellers causing the stock to go up.
 On a chart we call this support. generally, therefore, it makes sense to buy at support and sell at resistance.